sunygao/webpack-es6-gulp-boilerplate/README.md

-# Chime front end
+# Webpack, ES6, Gulp project boilerplate

 All working files are located in the app/ directory

 ##CSS
-- Compiled using scss, compass and gulp
+- Compiled with gulp and scss

 ##Javascript
 - Compiled with webpack and babel loader